AlejandroCruzPulido/Project/README.md

 - Easier Maintenance and Updates:
 Web apps can be updated centrally on the server, ensuring that all users instantly receive the latest version.
 This simplifies the maintenance process and ensures a consistent experience for all users.

-- Cost-Effective Development:
-Developing web apps can be more cost-effective as developers can use common web technologies (HTML, CSS, JavaScript) and a single codebase.
-This contrasts with native apps that require separate codebases for each platform.